The Relationship Between Your Brain and Sleep: Amazing Benefits of Sleep To Your Brain –

 Early to bed and early to rise, makes a man healthy, wealthy, and wise.
 It’s true.
 Sleep is an essential part of your daily routine.
-Getting the enough quality sleep that you need is as important as eating foods and drinking water to survive.
+Getting enough quality sleep that you need is as important as eating food and drinking water to survive.

 Your brain cannot function without sleep.
 Getting a good night’s sleep is important to different brain functions.
 According to an article from the Science Daily, your brain is still awake and active even while you are sleeping.
 But how exactly does sleep affect your brain?

 Here are five things that your brain does while you are getting some shuteye.